manojniranthaka/Mahinda-Rajapaksa-Web/README.md

 Thanks to all contributors and their support! -->

 ## License
- * Priministers Office Temple Trees
+ * Priminister's Office Temple Trees
  * MIT
 <!--
 Enjoy :metal: